-- Holding a citizen meeting at Town Hall on November 6, 2019; - Holding a second citizen meeting at McCulloch Building on December 12, 2019; - Conducting outreach to Weymouth Housing Autority to invite WHA residents; - Promoting the citizen meetings at three multi unit residential complexes in three areas that are identified as areas of environmental justice concern (see Map 1 Weymouth L/M Income Target Areas, Areas of Environmental Justice, and Areas of Minority Concentration. at Section SP-10, Geographic Priorities); - Conducting a survey on priority needs posted on Town website; and - Holding a public hearing on submitted proposals as part of the CDBG planning process for FY 2020-2021 on January 23, 2020.
+- Holding a citizen meeting at Town Hall on November 6, 2019; - Holding a second citizen meeting at McCulloch Building on December 12, 2019; - Conducting outreach to Weymouth Housing Authority to invite WHA residents; - Promoting the citizen meetings at three multi-unit residential complexes in three areas that are identified as areas of environmental justice concern (see Map 1 Weymouth L/M Income Target Areas, Areas of Environmental Justice, and Areas of Minority Concentration. at Section SP-10, Geographic Priorities); - Conducting a survey on priority needs posted on Town website; and - Holding a public hearing on submitted proposals as part of the AAP process for FY 2020-2021.